MiniMinja/TopDown/Assets/Scripts/Character/Player/PlayerAttackHandler.md

 activates the weapon's hitbox.

 `bool timeout`
-boolean function if the user can use a weapon
+boolean function if the user can use a weapon.

 `float timeduration`
-the duration of an attack
+the duration of an attack.

 ## Function